Oliver Dunne

-Oliver Dunne (Dublin, 1977) is an Irish head chef and restaurant owner.
+Oliver Dunne (Dublin, 1977) is an Irish chef and restaurant owner.
 He is the owner of the Michelin starred restaurant Bon Appétit in Malahide, County Dublin.
 Dunne was a regular guest in the former Irish TV-show The Afternoon Show.

 Dunne started his career as commis at Gotham Café in Dublin.
 From there he went on to work at other places, including the Peacock Alley, before he left for London.
 In London he worked for chefs such as Gordon Ramsay and Gary Rhodes.